ugomeguerditchian/OrgASM/README.md

 We will also soon released the dorking compatibility and web parser 🥸

 ## Features
+- Can scan a domain, a network or a list of IPs
+- Can be limited to a given scope (domain or subdomains given in a file)
 - Obtaining results via [Alienvault](https://otx.alienvault.com/), [Hackertarget](https://hackertarget.com/) and [crt.sh](https://crt.sh/)
 - Web, JSON and TXT export
 - Possibility to add a list of already knows subdomains